 State Agriculture Leaders Urge Poultry Growers to be on Guard for Deadly Bird Flu

 ANNAPOLIS, MD – The Maryland Department of Agriculture is calling for a renewed effort this winter by all poultry producers to intensify their biosecurity efforts.
-During this time of year, migratory waterfowl moving through Maryland present a heightened risk for High Path Avian Influenza (HPAI)—a potentially devastating disease for poultry operations.
+Recent High Path Avian Influenza outbreaks in Western Europe, Russia, Israel, India, Korea, and now Japan mean Maryland poultry growers, large and small, are at a much higher risk of seeing High Path Avian Influenza (HPAI) destroy their flocks.

 - Restrict access to poultry by posting a sign stating “Restricted Access,” securing the area with a gate, or both.

 - Take steps to ensure that contaminated materials on the ground are not transported into the poultry growing house or area.

 - Provide the following items to anyone entering or leaving any area where poultry are kept:

 - Footbaths and foot mats with disinfectant;